morganthomas/winning-arguments/winning-arguments.md

 The way the rules of classical logic are conventionally presented is by giving a finite number of rules which allow all of the valid rules of inference or argument forms to be generated.
 There are a variety of ways of doing this: via [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction) systems, via [sequent calculi](https://en.wikipedia.org/wiki/Sequent_calculus).
 Here I will do an informal presentation of a sequent calculus formulation of the rules of classical first order logic.

 My presentation is most closely based on the style of presentation of first-order logic articulated in [Dave Ripley's](http://davewripley.rocks/) graduate philosophical logic course taught in spring 2014 at the University of Connecticut.
-Credit for the original conception of the rules of classical first-order logic is best claimed by Gottlob Frege as far as I'm aware.
+Credit for the original conception of the rules of classical first-order logic is best claimed by Gottlob Frege, as far as I'm aware.

 This presentation requires a concept that is new for us: the concept of multiple-conclusion sequents.